jhaxce/originfind/.github/SECURITY.md

 - Uses HTTP by default (not HTTPS)
 - TLS verification is disabled (intentional for testing)
-- Sends requests with "originfind" User-Agent by default
+- Sends requests with "origindive" User-Agent by default
 - High request rates possible with threading

 ## Legal Notice